-Of the six coral cores collected, four showed annual density bands which were distinguishable in the CT scan data.
+Of the six coral cores collected, four showed annual density bands which were detectable in the CT scan data (Fig 3.1).
 The other two cores (Agat2-1 and Apra1-1) were excluded from the analysis because the density banding was too complicated to assign a chronology (determined by Dr. Anne Cohen at WHOI).